gsferreira/gsferreira.github.com/src/terms.md

 ## 8. Limitation of Liability

-To the fullest extent permitted by applicable law, Guilherme Ferreira shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from:
+To the fullest extent permitted by applicable law, Black Lab Studios, Lda shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses resulting from:

 - Your use of or inability to use the Website
 - Any unauthorized access to or use of our servers and/or any personal information stored therein